By: Andrew Forrest - Updated May 2025

 Durability and longevity are important factors to consider when selecting hiking boot insoles.
 Durability refers to the capacity of a product to tolerate wear, pressure, or damage over time, while longevity is the duration of time that a product can be used before it becomes unusable or worn out.

 Many manufacturers claim that their insoles typically have a lifespan of up to a year, depending on the quality of the inserts and the frequency of use.
-I've generally found this to be the case, as even though I usually alternate insoles between walks, so have 2 or 3 pairs going at once to let them recover, on average after about 12 months' use, I start to feel that I am losing the benefits they should be providing.
+I've generally found this to be the case, as even though I usually alternate insoles between walks, so I have 2 or 3 pairs going at once to let them recover.
+On average, after about 12 months' use, I start to feel that I am losing the benefits they should be providing.

 Odour control in insoles refers to any features that aid in the prevention or reduction of foot odour.
-A common method employed is the utilization of an activated charcoal foam layer that neutralizes and safeguards against malodorous aromas.
+A common method employed is the utilisation of an activated charcoal foam layer that neutralises and safeguards against malodorous aromas.
 Neoprene, ethylene vinyl acetate (EVA), and latex foam are also commonly used in insoles for odour control.

-If you find that doesn't work enough for you, you can try spraying them with some Grangers Odour Eliminator and then just allow them to dry naturally.
+If you find that doesn't work enough for you, you can try spraying them with some Grangers Odour Eliminator and then allowing them to dry naturally.

-Don't get mixed up with your baking sodas and baking powders.
-Baking powder is less effective than baking soda and you would need to use approximately 4 times as much of it, to get almost similar, but not quite as good results.
+Don't get mixed up with your baking soda and baking powder.
+Baking powder is less effective than baking soda, and you would need to use approximately four times as much of it to get almost similar but not quite as good results.

-The Boot Banana Original Shoe Deodoriser is odour neutralising, moisture absorbent and has natural antimicrobial properties.
+The Boot Banana Original Shoe Deodoriser neutralises odours, absorbs moisture, and has natural antimicrobial properties.
 Just leave it in your boot.

 Insoles featuring moisture-wicking materials can also help keep feet dry and fresh during hikes, contributing to odour control and overall comfort.
 The less moisture, the less chance of forming blisters, which is one of the top tips for preventing blisters.